-Now we get “those” calls, you know the kind “hey, how are you guys? was thinking I might come stay for the weekend, my girlfriend hates my guts right now” or “ hey, how are you guys?
-My kids are driving me bad shit crazy and I need to drink copious amounts of alcohol, pronto”!
+Now we get those calls, you know the kind; “Hey, how are you guys?
+I was thinking I might come stay for the weekend, my girlfriend hates my guts right now,” or, “Hey, how are you guys?
+My kids are driving me bat shit crazy and I need to drink copious amounts of alcohol, pronto!”

 We are so desperate for the company of Melbourne folk, needing/wanting to suck in as much of their cynical, black hooded, brooding Melbourness that we eagerly welcome them with open arms.

 More often than not, when our friends arrive they’re usually sporting a really fabulous hangover, dishevelled, they come on in, drop their bags in the guest wing not taking a second to acknowledge the domestic goddess that I’ve become.
-They crack open a beer and start to indulge us in the previous nights antics.
-We sit back, scoffing “huh, don’t miss those days”, though deep down we secretly wish we were back at the Tote drinking disgusting beer and crying in the gutter with a cold souvlaki.
+They crack open a beer and start to indulge us in the previous night’s antics.
+We sit back, scoffing, “Huh, don’t miss those days,” though deep down we secretly wish we were back at the Tote drinking disgusting beer and crying in the gutter with a cold souvlaki.

 In the instance that friends with kids rock up, we are always grateful.
 Yay, finally other children to occupy/exhaust our child and there is no place else to go!
-These are nice times because more often than not at least one of the parents is missing out on the good times back in the big smoke so you don’t feel so excluded.
-You show the kids the baby goat down the road and they beg their parents for one when they get home (the traps been set).
-It’s amusing too because the conversation always ends with the city folk talking of how they could TOTALLY move to the country, they start looking at houses on their smartphone, and you eagerly encourage them, opening up your laptop showing them even more properties that could be their dream home, “please hand me the calculator I’ll do the number crunching for you and have you a mortgage by Monday”.
+These are nice times because more often than not, at least one of the parents is missing out on something amazing back in the big smoke so we don’t feel so excluded.
+We show the kids the baby goat down the road and they beg their parents for one when they get home (the trap’s been set).
+It’s amusing too because the conversation always ends with the city folk talking of how they could TOTALLY move to the country, they start looking at houses on their smartphone, and we eagerly encourage them, opening up your laptop showing them even more properties that could be their dream home, “Please hand me the calculator I’ll do the number crunching for you and have you a mortgage by Monday.”

 The night ends, the sun rises.
-You’re exhausted and the house has been turned upside down and you kinda hope that the house will be evacuated by midmorning.
-Children will ruin anyones spirit, so often the feelings are reciprocated and your guest are ready to leave by 9am.
-Once again you make those silly promises that you will endeavour to see each other oh so soon.
+We’re exhausted and the house has been turned upside down and I’m praying that it will be evacuated by mid morning.
+Children will ruin anyone’s spirit, so often the feelings are reciprocated and the guests are ready to leave by 9am.
+Once again, we make those silly promises to see each other oh so soon.